openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

 ### Ypsomed Pump ([Homepage](https://www.ypsomed.com/en/diabetes-care-mylife.html))

 **Loop status:** Version 1 - 1.5 (2Q/2018) are not Loop candidates.
 While they do have BT communication, communication is very limited and uni directional: Pump->App.
 In June 2022 (in Germany) company released, new version nicknamed DOSE (1.6), which allows setting bolus and TBR from their App.
-This pump is slowly getting available around Europe, but it will take some time to be available everywhere.
 Plan to implement their own Loop was cancelled and they decided to partner up with CamAPS (support already implemented) and use their loop solution.
 More info see this [page](https://www.mylife-diabetescare.com/en/loop-program.html)

 **Hardware requirement for AAPS:** None.
 It's BT enabled.

-**Comments:** There are currently 2 groups working on driver, so after new version is released, we can expect to have AAPS support soon thereafter.
-One group is being supported by YpsoMed and helping with Medical trials that are happening in Australia, 2nd is working independently by reverse engineering original app.
+**Comments:** Dose version of pump had very heavy encryption added, so there is big probababilty that this pump won't be supported by AAPS in near future (or ever).
+We had developer working with Ypsomed and helping with medical trials, so maybe his version of driver will be alowed to be released, but this is just small possibility of that.
+You can find more information on our discord in channel "ypsopump-talk".

 ***